 Suggested by Larch | The Silver Nomad

-Sitting on the banks of the Loire River in the north-west of France is the pretty city of Saumur.
-With a medieval old town to explore and plenty to see and do it is the perfect place to spend a few days relaxing.
+Sitting on the banks of the Loire River in the northwest of France is the pretty city of Saumur.
+With a medieval Old Town to explore and plenty to see and do, and surrounding vineyards, Saumur is one of the best underrated cities in France to spend a few days relaxing.

 The fairytale Chateau of Saumur sits above the town with its conical towers.
-Originally it was built as a fortress to defend against invaders but was added to in the 14th century to become the more romantic chateau we see today.
-On the first floor is the Museum of Decorative Arts with tapestries, furniture, paintings, and ceramics from the Middle Ages and the Renaissance.
+Originally built as a fortress to defend against invaders, it was added to in the 14th century to become one of the best Loire Valley Castles to visit.
+On the first floor is the Museum of Decorative Arts, with tapestries, furniture, paintings, and ceramics from the Middle Ages and the Renaissance.